Shamrock Pretzels are a great, festive St. Patrick’s Day treat. And they’re only 2 Ingredients: pretzels and candy melts.

 Flip the pretzel over so both sides are coated.

-Pick the pretzel up with a fork and allow the excess candy melt to drip back into the bowl.
+Pick the pretzel up with a fork and allow the excess chocolate to drip back into the bowl.

 Do this with another pretzel and set it to the left of the first pretzel, just barely touching.

-Do this with a third pretzel and set it across from the second pretzel, forming a shamrock shape.
+Do this with a third pretzel and set it across from the second pretzel, forming the shape of a shamrock.

 Dip one of the pretzel pieces into the green candy melts.
 Set it between the three full pretzels to act as a stem.